-Many benefits of bodybuilding?
-The title itself probably strikes many readers as almost absurd or comical at least.
-If you think "bodybuilding" refers only to a stage show involving nearly naked, fake-tanned men or women posing their grotesquely massive drug-induced bodies, I understand why you might not see any benefits of bodybuilding.
+Are there any benefits of bodybuilding?
+Many readers may think the suggestion absurd or comical.
+If the word "bodybuilding" conjures up an image of a stage show involving nearly naked, fake-tanned men or women posing their grotesquely massive drug-induced bodies, I understand why you might doubt there are any benefits of bodybuilding.

 For example, in Nutrition and Physical Degeneration, Weston A. Price DDS frequently distinguishes body-building foods and nutrients from foods that cause physical degeneration: